ileachy/Job-hunter/README.md

 ## Description

-- A Job search app that allows you to search a job title and see salary information.
+- A Job search engine that allows .

 ## Project group info